DynamoBen/WIFItally/README.md

 * Webpage configuration
 * Up to 256 Individually addressable lights
 * Upgradable firmware
-* Wirecast, vMix (Future), Blackmagic ATEM (additional hardware required)
+* Wirecast, vMix (Future), Blackmagic ATEM ([additional hardware required]( https://github.com/henne-/wifitally))

 ## Hardware
 ### Programming
-The initial programming of the tally light requires a USB to serial converter, after that new firmware can e uploaded via the web configuration.
+The initial programming of the tally light requires a USB to serial converter, after that new firmware can be uploaded via the web configuration.
 Initial programming is a two-part process:
 * Compile and Load the firmware via the Arduino IDE
 * Upload static files to flash (stored in SPIFFS)